Nigel-J/MaggotBot/README.md

 All code for robot maggot

-note: Robot.py is in Adafruit_Motor_Hat directory
+note: Robot.py is in Adafruit-Motor-HAT-Python directory